joshgerdes/jekyll-uno/_posts/2016-03-12-from-california-to-california-by-way-of-tokyo.md

 The story of a confused packet who made it's way to Tokyo only to be sent right back to the US.

 ##Here's the problem...
 When using one of the Level3 Public DNS resolvers in San Francisco, CA Cloudfront routes the request to an edge node in Tokyo.
-This means that the request is traveling across the ocean only to come back to the origin server in Northren California ()us-west-2 region).
+This means that the request is traveling across the ocean only to come back to the origin server in Northren California (us-west-2 region).
 This is obviously not an ideal situation and it must be a problem with cloudfront right!?
 Wrong...
 The cause of this issue is actually even more complex than it seems.

-##Lets dig in
+##Lets dig in...
 We start by configuring a cloudfront distribution with all Edge locations enabled.

 Now lets spin up an EC2 instance in Northern California (us-west-2).
 We can also just use any ISP in the bay area.